HM Excise: 19th century

-In 1823 the thitherto separate Boards of Commissioners for England, Scotland and Wales were consolidated into a single UK-wide Board of Excise.
+In 1823 the two separate boards of commissioners, for Great Britain, and for Ireland, were consolidated into a single UK-wide Board of Excise by the Customs and Excise Act 1823 (4 Geo.
+4. c.
+23).

 During and after the Napoleonic Wars, the number and level of excise duties had continued to grow.
 From the 1820s, however, this trend began to be reversed; by 1840 the number of duties levied had reduced from twenty-seven to ten.
 (Note: Namely: auctions, bricks, glass, hops, licences, malt, paper, soap, spirits and vinegar.)
 Salt duty (levied since 1698) was repealed first, in 1825, followed by the long-standing excise duties on beer and cider (levied since 1643).
 Also in 1825 the somewhat anomalous situation whereby import duties (on coffee, cocoa, tobacco, wine and spirits) were collected by the Excise Office came to an end, with responsibility for these being handed back to HM Customs.
 (The Excise fleet of revenue cruisers were transferred over at the same time.)

 In 1830, Sir Henry Parnell published an influential treatise On Financial Reform, which argued for the repeal of duties on the raw materials for building and manufacturing (including those on bricks, tiles, leather and hemp) in order to encourage manufacturing, the repeal of duties on items otherwise involved in manufacturing processes (including those on coal, glass, candles and soap) and the reduction of excise duty on wine and tobacco (in order to discourage smuggling); in order to counterbalance these proposed reductions Parnell argued for the (re-)introduction of taxes on property and on income (i.e. direct, rather than indirect, taxes).

 The following year the duties on leather and on printed cotton were repealed, followed by that on candles.
-(The abolition of the latter was widely welcomed: chandlers' equipment was required to be kept secure behind a crown lock outside working hours, the key to which was held by the local excise officer, who was obliged during working hours to monitor the chandlers' work every four hours.)
+(The abolition of the latter was widely welcomed: chandlers' equipment was required to be kept secure behind a Crown lock outside working hours, the key to which was held by the local excise officer, who was obliged during working hours to monitor the chandlers' work every four hours.)
 Where excise duties remained in place (e.g. on spirits, malt, soap and paper) the requirement for officers to monitor the manufacturing process was reduced.